bikeshaving/crank/website/guides/05-async-components.md

 })();
 ```

-When a Crank renderer runs a component which returns a promise, the rendering process becomes asynchronous as well.
-Concretely, this means that `render` or `refresh` calls which render async compenents return a promise which fulfills when all async components in the tree have fulfilled.
-It also means that no actual DOM updates will be triggered until that moment.
+When Crank renders an async component anywhere in the tree, the entire process becomes asynchronous.
+Concretely, this means that `renderer.render` or `this.refresh` calls return a promise which fulfills when rendering has finished.
+It also means that no actual DOM updates will be triggered until this moment.

-### Concurrent updates
+### Concurrent Updates
 Because async function components can be rerendered while they are still pending, Crank implements a couple rules to make concurrent updates predictable and performant:

 1. There can only be one pending run of an async function component at the same time for an element in the tree.
 If the same async component is rerendered concurrently while it is still pending, another call is enqueued with the latest props.